ModelEarth/localsite/start/README.md

 - Wait 2 to 10 minutes for new GitHub Pages site to become available.
 - Activate GitHub Pages for each additional repo residing within the primary account.
 These can be forks from other accounts.
 - Avoid putting referenced files in your [github username].github.io root repo because it won't be the root of your site when you view on localhost.
-- Make a fork of the current "[localsite](https://github.com/modelearth/localsite/)" repo to include it's functionality in your site design.
+- Fork the "[localsite](https://github.com/modelearth/localsite/)" repo into your GitHub account if you'd like to include it's functionality in any of your sites.
+Turn on GitHub pages to display at YourDomain.com/localsite/

 ## 5. Update your forked repos